terraform-providers/terraform-provider-opc/website/docs/r/opc_compute_storage_volume.html.markdown

 ## Snapshots

-Restoring a storage volume from a snapshot can happen via the use of the `snapshot`, `snapshot_id`, and `snapshot_account` arguments.
+Restoring a storage volume from a snapshot can happen via the use of the `snapshot`, `snapshot_id`, and `snapshot_account` attributes.

-Note: There isn't a mechanism to restore a snapshot from a different domain, the `snapshot_account` argument needs to reference the same domain.
+**Note**: There isn't a mechanism to restore a snapshot from a different domain, the `snapshot_account` argument needs to reference the same domain.

 There are two different ways to identify the snapshot in which to restore the storage volume: